mehdivijeh/DeWarping-Paper/README.md

-# UnWrapperPaper for android
+# Dewarping paper for android with openCv lib
-this project unwrap papers.